Monday, July 20th, 2020

 When responding to injustice, we must first grieve, then listen, and finally, be moved to action.

 Political philosopher Greg Forster points out that “the church is not the church if it’s not at war with the world’s injustice.”
 This doesn’t mean that Christians should run to their ideological tribes and adopt a culture war mentality.
 Pushing back against ethnic injustice and condemning violence is not mutually exclusive, as our political machine would like for us to believe.
-We can observe that violent means of protest are damaging to people and their livelihoods while accomplishing nothing, but then we must also come to the aid of the oppressed just as Christ would.
+We can observe that violent means of protest are damaging to people and their livelihoods while accomplishing nothing, but then we also must come to the aid of the oppressed just as Christ would.

-It is so easy to be a keyboard warrior, hiding behind a partisan veil and vaguely condemning either racism or violence.
+It is so easy to be a keyboard warrior, hiding behind a partisan veil and broadly condemning either racism or violence.
 Our God has already torn the veil when he literally took on the sin of the world, racism and rioting included.
 Christians, don’t be afraid to be bold.
 Be radical, not in a progressive or far-right sense, but rather, be radical for the cause of Christ.
 Carry the banner of justice and compassion every day while seeking the good of others in order to glorify Christ.
 That is what He created us to do.

 Daniel Hostetter is the founder and editor-in-chief of The Citizen’s Brief.
 He is an incoming freshman at Liberty University majoring in Politics & Policy, and he hopes to someday work on Capitol Hill advocating for the cause of Christ.